 Deleting a Story Prior to Posting

 There’s no reason or option to delete a story before you post it, Facebook doesn’t keep your story as a draft.
 If you’re not happy with how it turned out, use the editing menu to make it look better.
-Or you can just tap or click the arrow left button to exit to the main menu.
+Or you can just tap or click the arrow left button and choose the “Discard story” option to exit to the main menu.